twop/shelv/docs/scratchpad/yc-application.md

 **What is your company going to make?
 Please describe your product and what it does or will do.**

-Shelv is blend of note-taking apps and computational notebooks.
+Shelv is a blend of note-taking apps and computational notebooks.

 - Shelv takes the stance that plain-text is king, and with full markdown support, text dictates formatting.
 - Rich structural editing akin to Notion (checkboxes, lists etc)